 People often visit their physicians because of unexplained physical symptoms.
 Illnesses manifest in many different ways.
-Doctors must take a structured approach to diagnosis and treat their patients.
-Shortcuts in diagnostic practices can lead to failed treatment or no treatment at all.
+Doctors must structure their approach to diagnosis and treat their patients.
+Diagnostic shortcuts cause failed treatment or, in fact no treatment at all.

 It is essentially a patient’s civil right to receive medical attention from doctors and hospitals.
 Doctors owe their patients a duty of care in deciding weather to undertake a case.
 They owe a duty of care deciding appropriate treatment.
 Finally, they owe a duty of care in administering that treatment.